krawaller/dundeg/dev/ericfeedback01.md

+// DAVID QUESTIONS

+Excellent feedback Eric, thank you ever so much for taking the time to write that up!
+I'll get right on working through the mistakes.

+There are a few points where I could use some further guidance, for when you have a moment to spare:

+1) Spending luck to reroll, is that allowed for the "battle dice" too?
+Including the power dice?
+2) Exactly when are Quick Actions (like Flash) allowed?
+Do we have a PER-ordered cycle for Quick actions, and then one for Combat Actions?
+3) Is there a default attack action?
+I've coded the Luncheon Truncheon, but since the hero can throw it away, he ended up with no available actions afterwards and things got weird. :)

+Forgot one, sorry:

+4) If I escape or try to escape, is DEF always 0?

 // DAVID SUGGESTION:

+Also - apologies if this is too presumptuous - I took the liberty of writing up a suggestion for an alternate structure of the rulebook extract on defence that you gave me.
+Basically I introduced DEF as a concept, and extracted the 4 different ways of calculating it into bullet points:

+---

 Each monster targeting you inflicts damage on you equal to its ATT value (which may be modified by abilties, status conditions, etc.).
-This is reduced by your ARM value, and then by your DEF value.
+This is reduced by your ARM value, and then also by your DEF value.
 The DEF value is basically an AGI test with the defence dice, but with a few twists when in guard stance.
 Here's how to calculate DEF in detail:

 * In assault stance, if the test passed (defence dice total is less or equal to AGI), DEF is the highest defence die.
 * In assault stance, if the test failed (defence dice total is more than AGI), DEF is 0.